 After One World Family moved on, Villa Hermosa settled in for more than a decade.
-I have not yet found a photograph of Villa Hermosa, so it will remain the missing link.

 In 1990, Amoeba Music opened in the spot, and it remains there 24 years later as the buildings on the other three corners of the intersection have either been boarded up or fallen to the wrecking ball.